tgbnhy/torchtrajectory/README.md

   * strict path query
 * Top K similarity retrieval

-and it also support a wide variety of trajectory similarity functions:
+and it also support a list of well-known similarity functions:
   * Longest overlapped road segments
   * Longest common sub-sequence
   * Edit distance with real penalty